-If you suspect that a player has a concussion, follow the "Heads Up" 4-step Action Plan.
+When you suspect that a player has a concussion, follow the "Heads Up" 4-step Action Plan.

 - 1. Remove the athlete from play. - 2.
-Ensure the athlete is evaluated by an appropriate health-care professional. - 3.
+Ensure the athlete is evaluated by an appropriate health-care professional.
+(RED FLAGS: If any red flag present, the athlete should go to the emergency department) - 3.
 Inform the athlete's parents/guardians about the possible concussion and give them information on concussion. - 4.
-Keep the athlete out of play the day of the injury, and until an appropriate health-care professional has given written clearance that the athlete is symptom-free and may return to activity.
+Keep the athlete out of play the day of the injury, and until an appropriate health-care professional says the athlete is symptom-free and gives the okay to return to activity.

-The signs and symptoms associated with a concussion are not always apparent immediately after a bump, blow, or jolt to the head or body and may develop over a few hours or longer.
-However, until an athlete is evaluated by an appropriate health-care professional, they should be closely watched following a suspected concussion and should not be left alone.
+The signs, symptoms and behaviors associated with a concussion are not always apparent immediately after a bump, blow or jolt to the head or body and may develop over a few hours or longer.
+An athlete should be closely watched following a suspected concussion and should never be left alone.

 Athletes should never try to "tough out" a concussion.
-Teammates, parents/guardians, and coaches should never encourage an athlete to "play through" the symptoms of a concussion.
+Teammates, parents/guardians and coaches should never encourage an athlete to "play through" the symptoms of a concussion.
 In addition, there should never be an attribution of bravery or courage to athletes who play despite having concussion signs and/or symptoms.
 The risks of such behavior must be emphasized to all members of the team, as well as coaches and parents.

-If an athlete returns to activity before being fully healed from an initial concussion, their reaction time and reflexes may be compromised, placing the athlete at greater risk for sustaining another head injury.
-A second injury that occurs before the brain has a chance to recover from the initial concussion will delay recovery and increase the chance for long-term problems.
-In rare cases, a repeat head injury can result in severe swelling and bleeding in the brain that can be fatal.
+If an athlete returns to activity before being fully healed from an initial concussion, the athlete is at greater risk for a repeat concussion.
+A repeat concussion that occurs before the brain has a chance to recover from the first can slow recovery or increase the chance for long-term problems.
+In rare cases, a repeat concussion can result in severe swelling and bleeding in the brain that can be fatal.